jebin2/JellyJump/project_implementation_guides_for_llm/editor/phase89-add-text.md

 # Phase 89: Add Text Clip

 ## Goal
-Create text clip, add to Text track, set start/end time
+Create a new text element on the timeline

 ## Group
 **Text Overlays**